OpenStackOnRaPi/ostackinstall/README.md

 #### 5.v.b First checks - create the first instance

    Your first instance will be created from openstak client command line.
-First, you will use a prepared script to create tenant network and other artifacts (e.h., VM image to create form) needed to create instances.
-Then, you will enable python-openstack client tool and create the instance from command line using openstack command line client (similar to creating pods in Kubernetes using kubctl).
+But first, you will use a separate script to create tenant network and other artifacts (e.g., the VM image to create from, VM flavor definitions, etc.) needed to create an instances attached to a network and able to communicate.
+Only then you will enable python-openstack client tool and use it to create the instance itself (similar to creating pods in Kubernetes using kubctl).

   * use init-runonce script to create external network, subnetwork, router, download the image of cirros VM, and create a couple of flavors of VM in the admin project
     - init-runonce script files for various kolla-ansible/OpenStack releases and tuned for our Raspberry Pi environment are available in this repo.
 Select appropriate <kolla-ansible-release> and <image-os-name>, possibly edit the file to change some settings according to your environment (e.g., external network address range).
 The file name format of those scripts is as follows: